pubnub/dart/pubnub/README.md

   pubnub: ^4.1.3
 ```

-After adding the dependency to `pubspec.yaml`, run the `pub get` command in the root directory of your project (the same that the `pubspec.yaml` is in).
+After adding the dependency to `pubspec.yaml`, run the `dart pub get` command in the root directory of your project (the same that the `pubspec.yaml` is in).

 ### Using Git